HMRC Crypto Nudge Letter: What to Do Next

 Find out where you stand before HMRC does

-ChainTax is a UK crypto tax calculator that scans your wallet, auto-classifies every transaction — swaps, staking, LPs, bridges — and calculates your CGT using HMRC's matching rules.
-Paste your address and see the breakdown.
+ChainTax is a UK crypto tax calculator that imports supported exchange and wallet history, classifies supported activity, and calculates gains using HMRC's matching rules.
+Paste your address and see the classifications, evidence checks, and working.
 Free for up to 200 transactions.

 This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules can change, and individual circumstances vary.
 Always consult a qualified tax adviser before filing your self-assessment return.
 Data on HMRC warning letters sourced from FOI requests reported by MoneyWeek (March 2026).
 CARF details from The Reporting Cryptoasset Service Providers Regulations 2025.
 HMRC guidance referenced: CRYPTO10000–CRYPTO45700.